American Express: National expansion

-Railroad express business
+End of railroad express business

-American Express was one of the monopolies that President Theodore Roosevelt had the Interstate Commerce Commission (ICC) investigate during his administration.
+American Express was one of the monopolies that President Theodore Roosevelt had the Interstate Commerce Commission (ICC) investigate during his administration (1901–1909).
 The interest of the ICC was drawn to its strict control of the railroad express business.
 However, the solution did not come immediately to hand.
 The solution to this problem came as a coincidence to other problems during World War I. During the winter of 1917, the United States suffered a severe coal shortage and on December 26 President Woodrow Wilson commandeered the railroads on behalf of the United States government to move federal troops, their supplies, and coal.
 Treasury Secretary William Gibbs McAdoo was assigned the task of consolidating the railway lines for the war effort.
 All contracts between express companies and railroads were nullified and McAdoo proposed that all existing express companies be consolidated into a single company to serve the country's needs.
 This ended American Express's express business and removed them from the ICC's interest.
 The result was that a new company called the American Railway Express Agency formed in July 1918.
 The new entity took custody of all the pooled equipment and property of existing express companies (the largest share of which, 40%, came from American Express, who had owned the rights to the express business over 71280 mi of railroad lines, and had 10,000 offices, with over 30,000 employees).

+1920s–1970s

+American Express executives discussed the possibility of launching a travel charge card as early as 1946, but it was not until Diners Club launched a card in March 1950, that American Express began to seriously consider the possibility.
+At the end of 1957, under American Express CEO Ralph Reed the company entered the business and by the launch date of October 1, 1958, public interest had become so significant that 250,000 cards were issued prior to the official launch date.
+The card was launched with an annual fee of $6, $1 higher than Diners Club, to be seen as a premium product.
+The first cards were made of paper, with the account number and card member's name typed.
+In 1959, American Express became the first company to issue embossed plastic cards.

+In 1966, American Express introduced the Gold Card for "big-spending members".

+In 1977, James D. Robinson III became chairman and CEO of the company.

-In 1966, American Express introduced the Gold Card.
-American Express formed a venture with Warner Communications in 1979, called Warner-Amex Satellite Entertainment, which created MTV, Nickelodeon, and The Movie Channel.
-The partnership lasted only until 1984.
-The properties were sold to Viacom soon after.
+In 1979, American Express acquired 50% of the cable subsidiary of Warner Communications, forming Warner-Amex Satellite Entertainment, for $175 million in cash and short-term notes.
+It owned two-thirds of Qube, an experimental two-way cable TV service, along with MTV, Nickelodeon, and The Movie Channel.
+The venture was unprofitable, and, in 1985, Amex sold its 50% interest to Viacom for $450 million.

-1980s to present

-Shearson Lehman Hutton, IDS: 1981–1994